top of page

 Maybe you find yourself double-checking their decisions, redoing tasks “your way,” or feeling frustrated that you're always the one who has to hold things together.
 Perhaps you offer advice they didn’t ask for, feel secretly annoyed when they don’t manage emotions “correctly,” or believe you're the more mature one in the relationship.

-These moments may seem small, even justifiable—but they often carry an undercurrent of covert contempt: the quiet belief that you’re more emotionally intelligent, more competent, or more “together” than your partner.
+These moments may seem small, even justifiable, but they often carry an undercurrent of covert contempt: the quiet belief that you’re more emotionally intelligent, more competent, or more “together” than your partner.

-As a psychotherapist trained in the Gottman Method Couple Therapy, I see this subtle form of disconnection often—especially among high-functioning couples who appear solid on the outside, but are emotionally distant behind closed doors.
+As a psychotherapist trained in the Gottman Method Couple Therapy, I see this subtle form of disconnection often, especially among high-functioning couples who appear solid on the outside, but are emotionally distant behind closed doors.

 What Is Covert Contempt?
+Based on Gottman Couples Therapy

 Covert contempt is the unspoken belief that you are superior to your partner—emotionally, intellectually, or even morally.
 Unlike explosive arguments, covert contempt can hide beneath politeness or sarcasm, making it harder to detect but just as harmful.